Stephen-Gates/GTFS/README.md

 Edit the schema file with a text editor (e.g. [ATOM](https://atom.io), [jsoneditoronline.org](http://www.jsoneditoronline.org)) and add constraints, refine types and formats, etc. You may like to use the [json table schema schema](https://raw.githubusercontent.com/frictionlessdata/schemas/master/json-table-schema.json) to improve your editing experience.

 Some constraints use regular expressions to define a pattern.
 Use a online tool to help create and test a regular expresion e.g. [regexr.com](http://regexr.com/) or [regex101](https://regex101.com/).

+## View the Data Package
+Data packages are about providing machine-readable metadata for your data.
+You can [view a human-readable version of the data package](http://data.okfn.org/tools/view?url=https%3A%2F%2Fraw.githubusercontent.com%2FStephen-Gates%2FGTFS%2Fmaster%2Fdatapackage.json#readme) of the data, and readme files using the [Data Package Viewer](http://data.okfn.org/tools/view).

 ## License
 All items in this repository, apart from the data, are licensed under [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/).